ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app/readme.md

 ### 2. Install Nvm

- Install NVM on RHEL 9
+ Install NVM using the following script.

 1. Run the following script to download script from GitHub